Rail transport in Kenya: Passenger services

 Passenger service between Mombasa and Nairobi is available on the Mombasa–Nairobi Standard Gauge Railway.
-A metre-gauge commuter train connects the new SGR Nairobi Terminus to the old station in Nairobi city center.
+A metre-gauge commuter train (Nairobi Commuter Rail) connects the new SGR Nairobi Terminus to the old station in Nairobi city center.

 History

 The Uganda Railway was originally built by the British to provide Uganda with access to the sea.
 Construction began at Mombasa in 1896 and reached Lake Victoria in 1901.
 The line was in part nicknamed the Lunatic Line after Henry Labouchère, a member of the British parliament, gave a mocking reply to the current British Foreign Minister support for the project in the form of a poem: